Mafia II: Reactions from mob victims and civic groups

 Sonia Alfano, a member of the European Parliament and president of Italy's association for the families of Mafia victims, called for the game to be banned.
 Alfano's father Beppe was murdered by the Mafia in 1993.
 Take-Two Interactive quickly responded to the issue, stating that the game's depiction of the American Mafia was no different from organized crime films such as The Godfather.
 They also responded to allegations of racism from Unico National, who claimed that the game portrayed Italian Americans unfairly and "indoctrinating" youth into violent stereotypes, by pointing out that Mafia is intended for older audiences and is "specifically not targeted toward young people."

 Sequel

 On 28 July 2015, 2K Games announced the sequel Mafia III.
 The game, which was released on 7 October 2016, takes place in the city of "New Bordeaux", based on New Orleans, Louisiana, in 1968, seventeen years after the events in Mafia II.
-The protagonist, Lincoln Clay, is a black veteran of the Vietnam War, who returns home to find that his former gang is facing problems.
-The developers stated that they wanted to stray away from traditional Italian mob characters from the first two Mafia games in this installment, although the game still features an Italian Mafia family that serve as the game's main antagonists.
+The protagonist, Lincoln Clay, is a half Italian, half black orphan and veteran of the Vietnam War, who returns home to find that his former gang and adoptive family is facing problems.
+The developers stated that they wanted to stray away from the traditional Italian mob characters from the first two Mafia games in this installment, although the game still features an Italian Mafia family that serve as the game's main antagonists.
 The game features several callbacks to Mafia II, including the return of Vito Scaletta, who plays a supporting role in the game.

+At the end of the game, a significantly aged Leo Galante appears and meets with Lincoln Clay.
+Additionally, someone looking similar to Joe Barbaro is revealed to be alive, and by 1968 works for Leo Galante as a driver and bodyguard.